lubomir/libutest/docs/pages/writing-tests.markdown

 `ut_assert_equal_string(expected, actual)`

-:   Check that both arguments are non-`NULL` and contain the same string.
-The
+:   Check that both arguments are either `NULL` or contain the same string.
-    character data is compared, not memory addresses.
+    The character data is compared, not memory addresses.

 ## Custom assertions